-The inverse problem then seeks to recover \(u\), \(m\), \(V\) from noisy, partial observations of \(m\) and \(V\) via the GPPI algorithm and the addictive Schwarz method detailed in Sections \ref{MFG Forward Problem Time Dependent} and \ref{Newton Acceleration}.
+The inverse problem then seeks to recover \(u\), \(m\), \(V\) from noisy, partial observations of \(m\) and \(V\) via the GPPI algorithm and \mathfix{GPPI-AS} detailed in Sections \ref{MFG Forward Problem Time Dependent} and \ref{Newton Acceleration}.
 We compare the errors from these approaches with the reference solutions.